millenomi/mover-mini-binaries/README.md

 This is a pre-alpha version of the Mover Mini library.
 This library allows you to add some of the features of the [Mover application](http://infinite-labs.net/mover/) to your own app, allowing it to share and receive from other devices at the swipe of a finger.

-## READ ME FIRST: Known issues.

-This version of Mover Mini has the following known issues which will be _resolved in future releases_:
+Following this section are update news.
+Look below them for a quick start on the use of this library.

+# Update: Sep 30th, 2010

+## The TL;DR

+This update resolves some known issues and extends expiration to October 15th, 2010.

+You can now use this library in apps that run on iPad.
+It will not work (constructor methods return `nil`), but it will no longer raise exceptions.

+You can now use this library in apps that go landscape.
+Change the animation style of the table to `Cover` if the app may go landscape while the table is onscreen.

+## The long version

+You can now deploy this library in iPad applications and the library can behave correctly when the orientation changes, provided certain steps are taken.

+* It is no longer necessary to check for the idiom before trying to create `MvrTable` and `MvrEngine` objects.
+Any attempt to access or create instances of these objects will return `nil` instead if the environment cannot support Mover Mini (for example, on iPad).
+You can check whether creating instances will work by invoking the `[MvrTable canUseMoverTable]` class function.

+* The `Cover` animation style now supports orientation changes.
+Rotating the device will cause the `Cover` table to hide.
+The `Slide` animation style, which is the default, cannot recover correctly from an orientation change and will throw an exception instead if forced into an unrecoverable situation.

+	The `Slide` animation is more aesthetically pleasant, all in all, and thus remains the default.
+If you use it you must guarantee that the application will never change its orientation while the table is onscreen.
+If you cannot guarantee it, you can use the `Cover` style instead now.
+(The table is only displayable in a portrait orientation, so landscape-only apps are not supported for now.)

+* The `canShowTable` property has been added.
+If the orientation is not right, it will return `NO` and the `show` and `showByAddingItem:` methods will not display the table (although the item will still be added, if given).
+The table now posts `kMvrTableDidChangeCanShowNotification` to the default notification center when the value of this property has potentially changed.
+(It may also hide the table at this time, as above.)

+The following known issues have changed, but remain:

- * **THIS LIBRARY IS NOT READY FOR PRODUCTION.** It includes an expiration date of **October 1st, 2010**.
+* **THIS LIBRARY IS NOT READY FOR PRODUCTION.** It will raise an exception if used past its expiration date of **October 15th, 2010**.
 Do not deploy apps that include this library to end users.

 * **Only iOS 4.0 and later is supported.** Do not add this library to an application that may run on iOS 3.x; both the base SDK and deployment target setting must be 4.0 or later.

- * **Running on iPad is unsupported**.
-The application will crash on iPad.
-Do not attempt to deploy apps that include this library on iPad hardware.

- * **Only the portrait orientation is supported**.
-Showing the Mover table while the app has any part of its UI in landscape orientation, or changing the orientation while the Mover table is showing, will produce undefined behavior.
+(This library has been built against the 4.1 base SDK.)

 This version of Mover Mini has the following important notes: